doheonhan/SLS/README.md

 * 'w2v_whole(35,5,1,1)_new'  # Pre-trained W2V model for UAV dataset
 * `data_num.zip'  # 102 tabular datasets
 * Other datasets are in Data Folder
-* IMDB dataset for BERT is too large to have here, it is available at Kaggle (https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)
+* The IMDB dataset for BERT is too large to have here, it is available at Kaggle (https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)

 ### 6. Additional Information
 [Description of 102 Diverse Datasets]